smile-gbas-wg/actions/_posts/2020-10-30-post-smile-swt-16.markdown

  - Consortium: we heard of a new, improved space weather index, similar to Kp, but with a finer time resolution at 30, 60, and 90 minute resolution.
-This is based on magnetometer data from the IMAGE chain in the Scandinavian sector.
+This is based on magnetometer data from the original Kp stations.
 We heard from work tracking the evolution of a substorm in the aurora data, showing that the changes in the auroral oval last longer than expected.
 We heard about Swarm-Cluster combined observations of FACs and in situ